Dipesh600/Pi-Wallet/README.md

 ## 📜 **License**

-This project is open-source and available under the **MIT License**.
+This project is open-source and available under the **Dipesh Chaudhary**.

-Let me know if you need modifications before uploading it to GitHub! 🚀